pzoch/FMP2024/README.md

 ## Log and announcements
++ 24/2: Government purchases in the Neoclassical Growth Model.
 + 17/2: Course logistics and Neoclassical Growth Model recap.
 You can listen to me talking about some empirical results regarding gov. purchases [here](https://www.youtube.com/watch?v=h35P9iQ8WYE) (in Polish only).